EvelienIGNE/studioday-ts/README.md

 This project serves as base for the igne studio day about Typescript.
 Let's play around and do some exercise!

+## Before you start

-⚠️ You are supposed to learn something.
+- ⚠️ You are supposed to learn something.
 So please disable any AI plugins you have running, like copilot.
+- This repo uses eslint and prettier.
+It is recommended you install and configure them as described in the [employee handbook](https://www.notion.so/online-docs/Code-Consistency-8b8723f43a6647b2b94453ced0790148).

 ## How to